aws-samples/amazon-comprehend-pii-redaction-wrapper/README.md

 for PARTITION_COUNT in 10 15 20 25; do
 ```

-Use this progranm to simulate a distributed data processing environment like Spark, to test the achievable throughput using the representative sample
+Use this program to simulate a distributed data processing environment like Spark, to test the achievable throughput using the representative sample
 text data in the PAYLOAD file.

 ### 5. samples directory